Carbohydrates: How carbs fit into a healthy diet

 Carbohydrates and your health

-Despite their bad rap, carbohydrates are vital to your health for a number of reasons.
+Despite their bad reputation, carbohydrates are vital to your health for many reasons.

 Protecting against disease

 Some evidence suggests that whole grains and dietary fiber from whole foods help lower your risk of heart disease and stroke.
 Fiber may also protect against obesity, colon and rectal cancers, and type 2 diabetes.
 Fiber is also essential for optimal digestive health.